News

 Research

-She is a contributor to the Guardian , Sight and Sound, Nylon Magazine, South China Morning Post Newspaper , London Review of Books, and of course – the Soho Clarion.
-She has also been an editorial intern at British Vogue and the Guardian's Books department.
+As a journalist and critic, Jingan is a regular contributor to The Guardian Sight and Sound , Nylon Magazine South China Morning Post and the London Review of Books .
+She has previously worked as an editorial intern at British Vogue and The Guardian ’s Books section.

 Broadcasting